Pulp Weekender in Yellow |

 In Cariou v.
 Prince, the federal court ruled that Prince's appropriation of Cariou's photos did not constitute fair use.
 In March 2011, the court issued an injunction, ordered Prince and Gagosian to destroy any unsold infringing works and to notify any purchasers of the infringing works of the infringement, and that the works are not for public display or profit.
 The decision is now on appeal, with amicus briefs from the likes of the Andy Warhol Foundation and a conglomerate of museums.
 The unsold infringing works are in storage for now, even though Cariou could have hosted a giant bonfire based on the court's ruling.

-with a joke written on the bag as in the
+An example of a Nurse Painting exhibited with a different bag from the LV collection, with a joke written on the bag as in the Joke Paintings. |

 Appropriation art is supposedly different from pop art, although the distinction is one that requires a much finer eye than I possess.
 The question that bothers me is this: without Patrick Cariou, the nameless artists of the pulp fiction novel covers, the Marlboro photographers, the authors of the jokes, would any of Prince's series even exist?
 Probably not.
 Prince admits that all of his work uses as its medium someone else's art; in fact, that is Prince's point.
 To his fans, Prince is the ultimate commentator on modern life: